Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/category_mapping.md

 ---
 title: Use Discovery Agent to categorize your APIs
-linkTitle: Use Discovery aAgent to categorize your APIs
+linkTitle: Use Discovery Agent to categorize your APIs
 draft: false
 weight: 10
 description: Understand how the Discovery Agent can automatically categorize